nvaccess/addon-datastore-transform/README.md

 The expected input schema for each file can be found at [nvaccess/validateNvdaAddonMetadata](https://github.com/nvaccess/validateNvdaAddonMetadata/blob/main/_validate/addonVersion_schema.json).

 ### outputPath
-Expects a directory.
+Expects a path to a non-existent directory.
-- WARNING: Deletes all json data from the directory.
-   - This is so new data can be loaded.
+Will create the path to that directory.

 Writes the output data to this directory.
 [Output documentation](./docs/output.md) describes how the data is structured and what it is used for.